mgiannopoulos24/feirw-tech-notes/README.md

 - Interactive visualizations of key algorithms (e.g., Binary Search, Linear Search).
 - Crossword puzzles focused on Informatics definitions and theory.
 - Flashcards for memorizing key concepts.
-- Embedded chatbot for real-time help with questions.

 ## 📚 Additional Resources
 - **About** section with information about the creator and the project's mission.